wammies/slack-latex/README.md

 ## Installation

-slack-latex is a Slack app, and needs a server to run on.
+slack_latex is a Slack app, and needs a server to run on.
 It can be run easily on your machine using a tool like [ngrok](https://www.ngrok.com), or on a PaaS such as [Heroku](https://www.heroku.com).

 ### Running locally with ngrok

-1. Download the source, navigate into the parent `slack-latex` directory and run
+1. Download the source, navigate into the parent `slack_latex` directory and run
 ```bash
 pip install .
 ```